kliment-olechnovic/voronota/expansion_lt_cadscore/README.md

     --reference-sequences-file                       string     input file path for reference sequences in FASTA format --reference-stoichiometry                        numbers    list of stoichiometry values to apply when mapping chains to reference sequences
     --restrict-processed-input                       string     selection expression to restrict input atoms after all chain renaming and residue renumbering
+    --save-processed-inputs-mmcif                               flag to save processed input structures in mmCIF format to the output directory
+    --save-processed-inputs-pdb                                 flag to save processed input structures in PDB format to the output directory
+    --save-sequence-alignments                                  flag to save best alignments with reference sequences into a file in the output directory
+    --quit-before-scoring                                       flag to exit before scoring but after all the input processing and saving
     --subselect-contacts                             string     selection expression to restrict contact area descriptors to score, default is '[-min-sep 1]'
     --subselect-atoms                                string     selection expression to restrict atom SAS and site area descriptors to score, default is '[]'
     --conflate-atom-types                                       flag to conflate known equivalent atom types